Ngaiire: 2017–2021: 3

 In October 2019, Ngaiire released "Shiver", which she co-wrote with Jack Grace, and according to the AU Review is "bout getting goosebumps for no reason in broad daylight or seeing things that your mind doesn't have the intelligence to compute."
 It was shortlisted for the 2019 Vanda & Young Global Songwriting Competition.

 On 12 March 2020, Ngaiire released "Boom", which is reported to explore the taboo nature of sex and the tension between lust and suppression.

 In May 2021, Ngaiire announced the release of her third studio album 3 with the aim of "extracting unique visual aspects of my culture to present in a contemporary context".
 These preparations have included trips back to Papua New Guinea and a much stronger focus on collaborative songwriting than has occurred in previous albums.
-Ngaiire originally intended to tour in support of this new album starting in March 2020, but was forced to postpone the tour due to Covid 19 pandemic.
-The album's third single, "Closer", was released on 20 May 2021.
+Ngaiire originally intended to tour in support of this new album starting in March 2020, but was forced to postpone the tour due to the COVID-19 pandemic.
+The album's third single, "Closer", was released on 20 May 2021 and 3 was fully released on 27 August 2021, earning 3 ARIA nominations.

+2022–present: Live at the Sydney Opera House

+In 2022, Ngaiire performed at the Sydney Opera House, with The recording being released in April 2024.
+The event's success led to multiple invitations, including the Queensland Symphony Orchestra in August 2023, the Melbourne Symphony Orchestra in March 2024 and a return to the Opera House the following April.

 Collaborations, styles and influences

-Ngaiire's music is rooted in a resurgent Australian Neo-Soul movement, and she was listed as one of Australia's leading live R&B/Soul in 2015 by The [AU] Review, being described as "the beating heart of the contemporary live music scene in Australia."
+Ngaiire's music is rooted in a resurgent Australian neo-soul movement, and she was listed as one of Australia's leading live R&B/soul acts in 2015 by The [AU] Review, being described as "the beating heart of the contemporary live music scene in Australia".
 She has been compared to the artists, Jeff Buckley, Hiatus Kaiyote, Kimbra, and Angie Stone and her music both expands and transcends musical boundaries.
 Her collaborations span multiple genres; including experimental jazz, contemporary synth and electro-pop, Melanesian string band, roots, blues and world music as well as hip hop, rap and future bass.

-Ngaiire's musical style includes pronounced vocals, which are accompanied by layered harmonies and rhythms.
+Ngaiire's musical style includes pronounced vocals and rich harmonies layered with and often led by complex rhythms.
 Her sound was described by Jordan Hirst of Music Feeds, as a combination of Mary J. Blige and Erykah Badu's voices mixed with M.I.A.'s genre-bending sensibility.
 According to Tedi Bills of BMA Magazine, her lyrics express complex emotional and social issues, her performances are notable for her flamboyant costumes, and her music videos have been described as more typical of art films than a 'normal' music video.